My-Portfolio-and-Resume/policies/privacy/index.md

 ## Location of site and data

-Our products and other web properties are operated either in EU or Canada.
+Our products and other web properties are operated in US, Canada or EU.
 If you are located in the European Union, UK, or elsewhere outside of the Canada, **please be aware that any information you provide to us maybe transferred to and stored in the Canada**.
 By using our websites or Services and/or providing us with your personal information, you consent to this transfer.

 <!-- ## When transferring personal data from the EU